ripienaar/puppet-catalog-diff/README.md

 The tool can automatically compile the catalogs for both your new and older servers/environments.
-It can ask the master to use the yaml or PuppetDB cache to compile the catalog for the last known environment with the last known facts.
-It can then validate against the rest terminus (or using PuppetDB) that the node is still active.
+It can ask the master to use PuppetDB to compile the catalog for the last known environment with the last known facts.
+It can then validate against PuppetDB that the node is still active.
 This filtered list should contain only machines that have not been decommissioned in PuppetDB (important as compiling their catalogs would also reactive them and their exports otherwise).